Meet our Staff & Advisors

-Alexie Ferreria Mercado joined Give2Asia as a Field Advisor for the Philippines in 2012, managing due diligence and project monitoring of Philippine grantees of Give2Asia.
-Since 2016, she also manages the Fiscal Sponsorship Program.
+Alexie Ferreria Mercado oversees Give2Asia's Fiscal Sponsorship, Country Advisor, and Disaster Response programs.
+She joined Give2Asia in 2012 as a Field Advisor for the Philippines and has managed the Fiscal Sponsorship Program since 2016.
 Prior to joining Give2Asia, Alexie was with the Asia Pacific Philanthropy Consortium, an independent association that supported the growth and development of philanthropy in the Asia Pacific region.
 Alexie completed her Master’s degree in International Relations in the Brussels campus of the University of Kent, Canterbury.
 She is also a graduate of the Ateneo de Manila University, with a Bachelor’s degree in Communications.

 East Asia Regional Manager & Country Advisor, Australia & New Zealand